SMLL Docs

 Replicas

-Configure read replicas for PostgreSQL databases.
+Configure read replicas for PostgreSQL databases with dedicated connection strings.

 SMLL databases support up to 3 replicas for high availability and read scaling.
 Replicas are streaming replicas that stay in sync with the primary via PostgreSQL's built-in replication.